 If you are short on time:

-• Pipeline activity remains strong, with 18 projects expected to add over 4,600 beds.
+Pipeline activity remains strong, with 18 projects expected to add over 4,600 beds.

-Demand strength continues to outpace supply
+Demand strength continues to outpace supply, driving investment

 Madrid combines strong academic positioning with a growing international student base, reinforcing long-term demand for professionally managed student housing.

-However, the market remains heavily reliant on privately-owned rental stock, with limited penetration of purpose-built student accommodation.
+The city remains heavily reliant on privately-owned rental stock, with limited penetration of purpose-built student accommodation.
 This creates a persistent gap between demand and suitable housing supply.

 Even after accounting for alternatives, supply meets only half of demand

 In Madrid, the current net PBSA provision rate stands at 22%.
 When isolating only students actively seeking PBSA, this increases to 28%.
-Including co-living and BTR raises provision to just 39%.
+Including co-living and BTR raises provision to 39%.

 Looking ahead to 2028, the situation is not expected to change significantly.
 The shortfall of student accommodation will remain substantial, highlighting ongoing opportunities for targeted development in the area.